Read chapters

 Catherine did not know what to think.
 Her mother surely did not know the gentleman!
 Oh, mother, approaching him without an introduction?

 "My son, Robert Berrington, has spoken highly of you, my lord.
-That is why I sent you an invitation to my daughter's coming out ball.
+That is why I sent you an invitation to my daughter's coming-out ball.
 Of course, I know you must be very busy and could not attend.
 But how fortunate we meet!
-You would like to meet my Catherine at least, I'm sure.
+You would like to meet my Catherine at least, I am sure.
 She is a lovely young lady, you will see.
 If I may?"
-And basically, she body marched his lordship to Catherine, who was frozen to her spot a few feet away though inside screamed for a sinking hole.
+And with that, she all but steered his lordship to Catherine, who was frozen to her spot a few feet away, though inside she screamed for a sinking hole.
 Any kind would do, she thought.

 Suddenly, the gentleman, now she knew his name, was in front of her.

-"Catherine, this is Lord Alexander Nevill, the honourable Marquess of Aylesbury in Buckinghamshire[8].
+"Catherine, this is Lord Alexander Nevill, the Most Honourable Marquess of Aylesbury in Buckinghamshire.
 Robert has talked very highly about him, remember?"

 Her mother's voice sounded almost too eager, her words tumbling out in her haste to make an introduction.
 Catherine, taken aback, looked up at the imposing figure before her.

 Lord Aylesbury was indeed a fine specimen of a man – tall, athletic, his posture as straight as his reputation – but it was not just his looks that made her heart flutter.
-It was the aloofness in his eyes, the way he seemed to see through her as though she were nothing more than another debutante in the crowd.
+She wished, with sudden violence, that her mother had chosen literally any other gentleman in the room.

-His lordship stood stiffly like a rod, his nostrils flared, but his upbringing forbade him from responding to a gentlewoman's rudeness with discourtesy of his own, so he bowed to Catherine in greeting.
+His lordship stood rigid, his nostrils flaring; for a moment, he looked as though he might dismiss them sharply, but his upbringing would not permit him to repay a gentlewoman's rudeness in kind.
+He bowed to Catherine in greeting.

-Catherine closed her eyes in embarrassment and to calm herself.
+Catherine closed her eyes in embarrassment and tried to calm herself.
 In her relentless pursuit of high-ranking single gentlemen, her dear mother had just offered her the opportunity to meet her longtime hero.
-She did not want to appear a fool before him – not before him.
+She did not want to appear a fool before him.

 A mortifyingly blessed encounter.